What should your website footer include?

-Every square centimetre of your website design is significant and helps you to meet your business goals.
-Making sure your website footer has been curated to increase your website user experience is crucial but more importantly, the need understand what not to include in your website footer can be just as crucial.
+Every square centimeter of your website design is significant and helps you to meet your business goals.
+Making sure your website footer has been curated to increase your website user experience is crucial but more importantly, the need to understand what not to include in your website footer can be just as crucial.

 Okay, so modern internet users do have short attention spans.
 There’s no getting away from the fact that website visitors want swift answers to the question ‘what’s in it for me’.
 However, don’t imagine for one minute that’s a good excuse to shortchange them!

 Making a website too top-heavy with information – or chunky around the middle – could mean you’re neglecting some important spaces.
 Especially ‘what lies beneath’ the page footer!
 Let’s take a look into what you should be including in your website footer.

 How are website pages structured?
 Generally, with a header, content, sidebars, and a footer.

 It’s natural to put much of the ‘meat’ above the fold, which means the top of your page.
 That’s primarily where visitors’ eyes would go to, and generally the section of a website that loads in plain view.

 That means much is written about making your website header work and creating strong content to grab and hold attention.
 Which can lead to less attention paid ‘below the fold’ and especially to the information in your website footer.

 This is the area that’s a fixed feature, carried over to every page.
 It is coded using either Cascading Style Sheets (CSS) or Hypertext Markup Language (HTML).
 As visitors navigate around, the footer remains consistent.

 So, the less effort you put into it, the less attention it gains, leading to a serious waste of space on every website page!